narbehaj/ssl-checker/README.md

   -j, --json            Enable JSON in the output
-  -J, --json-save       Enable JSON export individually per host -a, --analyze         Enable SSL security analysis on the host -h, --help            Show this help message and exit
+  -J, --json-save       Enable JSON export individually per host -a, --analyze         Enable SSL security analysis on the host -v, --verbose         Enable verbose to see what is going on -h, --help            Show this help message and exit
 ```